-At the end of the summer of 2015, the Advanced Control Team (ACT), the Capsule Team, and the Solids Team combined their visions to integrate their individual capabilities in a joint project.
+At the end of the summer of 2015, the Advanced Control Team (ACT), the Structures & Recovery Team, the Solids Team and the Electronics team combined their visions to integrate their individual capabilities in a joint project.
 The objective is to:

 “Develop a supersonic technology demonstrator for future DARE space flight, with multiple DARE sub-teams, including active stabilization and high speed recovery.”